smrkem/ror-blackjack/README.md

 ***
 ### ToDo's
-- use js to detect timezone on user sign_up, or offer input choice
+- fix unit tests for health_statuses to use fixtures properly

 #### Goals
 - focus name box on Add New Goal click